thwill1000/mmbasic-sptools/README.md

 * ```-C, --colour```
     * Use VT100 control codes to syntax highlight the output.
-    * This should only be used when accessing the CMM2 via a VT100 compatible terminal.
+    * This should only be used when accessing the CMM2 via a VT100 compatible terminal, otherwise you see the control codes verbatim.
     * It has no effect if outputting to a file.

 * ```-e, --empty-lines=off|single```
-    * Controls inclusion of empty lines in the transpiled output:<br/>
+    * Control inclusion of empty lines in the transpiled output:<br/>
         * ```off``` (or 0) - do not include empty lines.<br/>
         * ```single``` (or 1) - include a single empty line before each Function/Sub, otherwise do not include any empty lines.
     * The default is to include all existing empty lines.